Janalytics94/anomaly-detection-software/README.md

 ## An approach to evaluate a data set if it represents normal behaviour

 The digital companion to the Master Thesis
+In the master branch you'll find a detailed analysis in Jupyter Notebooks.
+In the branch *develop* you'll find a ready to use pipeline which can be extended.

 ## Summary